fkhadra/react-toastify/README.md

 ### Use a controlled progress bar

 Imagine you want to see the progress of a file upload.
-The example below feature axios, but it works with anything!
+The example below features [axios](https://github.com/axios/axios), but it works with anything!

 ```javascript
   import React, { Component } from 'react';